The 10 Most Important PPC KPIs You Should Be Tracking

 “Eligible impressions are estimated using many factors, including targeting settings, approval statuses, and quality.
 Impression share data is available for campaigns, ad groups, product groups (for Shopping campaigns), and keywords.”

 Impression share gives marketers indirect competitive insight.
-Knowing that you have 50 percent impression share for a keyword, tells you that your competitors own the other 50 percent.
+Knowing that you have a 50% impression share for a keyword, tells you that your competitors own the other 50 percent.

-If you increase your impression share, you are in turn decreasing the amount of times your competitors’ ads are shown.
-If you’re looking to increase their impression share you’ll have to increase your bids and/or budgets.
+If you increase your impression share, you are decreasing the number of times your competitors’ ads are shown.
+If you’re looking to increase their impression share, you’ll have to increase your bids and/or budgets.

 8. Average Position

-Google balances both paid and organic search results for almost every search query entered.
+Google balances both paid, and organic search results for almost every search query entered.

 Ads on Google or Bing can show at the very top of the search engine results page (SERP) in position 1, right underneath the next ad shown is in position 2, and so on.

 Average position tells advertisers which position their ad is shown in most of the time.
-Google can’t simply give the highest bidder the first position all the time, so they determine average position based on ad rank.
+Google can’t simply give the highest bidder the first position all the time, so they determine the average position based on ad rank.

 Ad rank is calculated by multiplying Quality Score by an advertiser’s max cost per impression (CPM).

-However, since average position is indeed an average, even knowing how to calculate it isn’t the full story since if your average position was 3, you may have been in position 1, 4 and 6 earlier that day.
+However, since the average position is indeed an average, even knowing how to calculate it isn’t the full story since if your average position was 3, you may have been in positions 1, 4, and 6 earlier that day.

-Since the first 1-3 ads are shown before even the organic search results everyone worked so hard on, many businesses advertising on Google would like to be visible right out of the gate in position 1.
-It makes sense to want to be in the first position, but the aim to do so is mostly one of vanity, because being in first position doesn’t necessarily mean results.
+Since the first 1-3 ads are shown before even the organic search results, everyone worked so hard on, many businesses advertising on Google would like to be visible right out of the gate in position 1.

+It makes sense to want to be in the first position, but the aim to do so is mostly one of vanity because being in the first position doesn’t necessarily mean results.

 Some advertisers may have more conversions in position 4 than position 1 for whatever reason.
-You should use average position to provide context around campaigns and campaign reporting, but it shouldn’t be used as a target indicator.
+You should use the average position to provide context around campaigns and campaign reporting, but it shouldn’t be used as a target indicator.

 9. Budget Attainment